 The St. John Valley Amateur Radio Association (N1SJV) is an ARRL recognized amateur “ham” radio club located in Aroostook County, Maine along the Saint John River.
 In addition to serving the local and international amateur radio community, the SJVARA has been providing communication for emergencies, special community events and other organized activities since 1991.

 Here in the St. John Valley winter antenna work and radio communication is considered an extreme sport.
 One of our most challenging events is the Can-Am Crown International Sled Dog Race, which takes place each year in early March.
 The race requires numerous ham and other community volunteers along with use of the club’s VHF radio and repeater equipment.

-Our club hosts an open weekly radio net on Mondays at 7:00 PM local time on 146.640 MHz.
+Our club hosts an open weekly radio net, now on Fridays at 7:00 PM (formerly Mondays at 7) local time on 146.640 MHz.
 If you would like to act as Net Control for this net, a net control form can be found here to be used to conduct the net.
 Just fill in the blanks!

-If you are in the area, please feel free to give us a call on our N1SJV repeaters:
+If you are in the area, please feel free to give us a call on our N1SJV repeaters.
+Both sites are on solar/battery power so please be mindful of this at night.

 - 146.640 MHz -600 CTCSS (Encode/Decode): 100.0